qbrilliance/qristal-core/examples/README.md

 _variational_params_: 40
 _noise_: false

-Example showing QML wrapped in pytorch for join order optimization.
+Example showing QML wrapped in PyTorch for optimizing the join order of tables for reduced query latency in relational database management systems (such as PostgreSQL).

 `qpe.py`